chimera-linux/cports/README.md

 ```
 /home/user/cports/packages/main
-/home/user/cports/packages/contrib
+/home/user/cports/packages/user
 ```

-This will give `apk` access to the `main` and `contrib` packages of your local repository.
+This will give `apk` access to the `main` and `user` packages of your local repository.
 You might want to restrict this list to only the repositories that you have.